 Located in the heart of the Sathorn business district, the Eastin Grand Hotel Sathorn is an excellent choice for comfort and value.
 With direct access to the BTS SkyTrain system, the entire city is accessible right on your doorstep.
 From the rooms, breath-taking views of the Chao Phraya River and glittering skyline make for memorable photo opportunities, particularly from the 14th floor swimming pool.
 Contemporary interiors with soft and soothing colours and textures in the decor evoke restfulness and serenity, providing an oft-needed respite from the intoxicating sights and sounds of the Thailand's buzzing capital city.
 This hotel has something to offer every member of the family.
 Adults can enjoy poolside cocktails while the kids expend pent-up energy on the dedicated children's club, stocked with toys and games.

-Tracy Woodruff reviewing Eastin Grand Hotel Sathorn Bangkok (05-Mar-2017)
+Elizabeth Lever reviewing Eastin Grand Hotel Sathorn Bangkok (18-Mar-2018)

 Your holidays include: